zikuanhuang/zikuanhuang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a post bachelor researcher at Shanghai Qizhi Institute.
+I am a researcher at Shanghai Qizhi Institute.
 I am interested in complexity theory, algorithms and cryptography in both classical and quantum worlds.
-I completed B.E. at IIIS (Yao class), Tsinghua University by 2025.
-I am looking for advisors to pursue a PhD degree!